-Given the challenges associated with hiring, it’s imperative that it be done well the first time around, to minimize the risks (and costs) associated with hiring the wrong person and avoid the need to re-enter the hiring cycle prematurely.
+Given the challenges associated with hiring nurses, it’s imperative that it be done well the first time around, to minimize the risks (and costs) associated with hiring the wrong person and avoid the need to re-enter the hiring cycle prematurely.
 So, how can we get better?
 One solution starts with the interview itself, and the questions we ask potential nurse candidates.

 So, the solution is to interview better, but how?
-One way is to look to something called behavioral interviewing.
+One way is to look at something called behavioral interviewing.
 But, before you can do that, you’ve got to know what it is.

 What Is Behavioral Interviewing?

 Behavioral interviewing is a technique developed by industrial psychologists in the 1970s.
 It is based on the idea that the best predictor of future behavior is past behavior under similar circumstances.
 Using the technique, the interviewer asks the candidate to recall a previous experience relative to a given situation to elicit details of the task, actions that were taken or not taken, and/or the impact of those actions.
 A quick online search will uncover some of the most common behavioral interview questions and even give you some sample answers.

 When interviewing nurses, you can’t just start with a list of questions, you need to find the questions that map to the skills and characteristics you value at your organization.
 Southwest Airlines provides an example of a company that excels at defining their ideal candidates and then crafting an interview to identify them.
 While healthcare organizations aren’t airlines, they can certainly adapt Southwest’s strategy to fit their needs when interviewing nurses.

 Let’s consider questions to ask for nurse interviews.
 Here’s a starting list of the necessary characteristics and skills for success in today’s complex healthcare environment, followed by some behavior-based interview questions for nurses that will help identify those nurses who possess them.